Uberspace/manual/README.md

 Welcome to our manual! :tada:

-This is where we host the source code of the hosted version over at https://manual.uberspace.de.
+This is where we host the source code of the official version over at https://manual.uberspace.de.
 Changes are mainly done by the team as new features are added and bugs are fixed, but you are more than welcome to contribute!

 ## Development